I was recently asked: J. John, isn't the age of mass evangelism over? Hasn't Elvis left the stadium?

 Of course we do, and I thank God for every method of evangelism.

 But are we evangelizing enough?
 Of course not.
 JustOne is considered mass evangelism, but the truth is mass evangelism is a platform for personal evangelism.
 One big event will not compensate for a lack of regular witnessing by the church.
-Neither will it transform a local church that has not given priority to evangelism any more than a week'exercise can restore to full health a body which has ignored physical exercise for years.
+Neither will it transform a local church that has not given priority to evangelism any more than a week's exercise can restore to full health a body which has ignored physical exercise for years.

 Actually, the biggest objection seems to be quite simply that mass evangelism hasn't been done in the U.K. for a very long time.
 In fact, the last large-scale events were by Billy Graham and Luis Palau in the 1980s.
 That isn't a valid objection; it could simply be that now is the right season to refocus on it simply because God has led us to.